mwlon/pcodec/README.md

 `gzip -9` produces, compresses much faster, and decompresses equally quickly.

-As of version `0.4.0`, the file format and API are stable.
+As of version `0.4.0`, the file format is stable.

 ## Use Cases